Reference Guide

 pgmonkey pgexport --table <TABLE> --connconfig <CONFIG_FILE> [--export_file <CSV_FILE>]

-Commands and Results for Code Generation
+Code Generation

-1. Asynchronous Pooled Connection
+1. Normal Synchronous Connection

-$ pgmonkey pgconfig generate-code --filepath pg_async_pool.yaml
+$ pgmonkey pgconfig generate-code --filepath config.yaml --connection-type normal

 Generated Code: